 There's much we still don't know about brain cancer, and there's also misinformation about this uncommon disease.
 Here are just the facts about brain tumors.

-- Approximately 13,000 people in the United States die each year from glioma.
+- Over 15,000 people in the United States die each year from malignant brain tumors, the majority of which are gliomas.

-- There are many types of gliomas, usually named after the kind of cell from which they grow: astrocytoma, oligodendroglioma, ependymomas, and glioblastoma multiforme (GBM) are different types of glioma.
+- There are many types of gliomas, usually named after the kind of cell from which they grow, including: astrocytoma, oligodendroglioma, ependymomas, and glioblastoma multiforme (GBM).

 - Gliomas occur more frequently in Caucasian individuals than people of other races, and glioblastoma multiforme is more common in men than women